-Further information and support includes:
+Further information and support include:

-- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - guidance for schools concerning children who are absent from education Working Together To Improve School Attendance
+- schools' duties regarding children missing education, including information schools must provide to the LA when removing a child from the school roll at standard and non-standard transition points can be found in the DfE's statutory guidance: Children Missing Education. - General information and advice for schools can be found in the Government's Missing Children and Adults Strategy. - guidance for schools concerning children who are absent from education Working together to improve school attendance - GOV.UK (www.gov.uk)